 Can ear infections lead to permanent hearing loss?

 According to Dr Rupal Christine Gupta from KidsHealth, it’s very rare for children to experience permanent hearing loss due to an isolated or infrequent ear infection.4 The hearing loss that is common with ear infections usually goes away when the infection clears up.4

 However, if you or your child suffers from chronic ear infections, you may want to discuss treatment options with your doctor.
 Chronic ear infections can heighten the risk of permanent hearing loss if the infection damages the eardrum, the bones of the ear or the hearing nerve.4 A hearing exam will let you know whether your hearing may have been affected by chronic ear infections.

 For your hearing health and overall comfort, chronic ear infections should be treated professionally.
 Your GP or Audiologist may refer to an ear, nose and throat doctor (Otolaryngologist), who may be able to recommend treatments for those who suffer chronic ear infections.

 Regular hearing health checks – especially for those who frequently experience ear infections – can help you keep on top of your hearing health.
-If you need assistance with your hearing health, please contact the Audika Hearing Care Help Line on 1800 340 631 or Live Chat with an Audika Agent, Monday to Friday 9am to 5pm.
+If you need assistance with your hearing health, please call us on 1800 340 631 or Live Chat with an Audika Customer Service Representative, available weekdays from 9am - 5pm (AEDST).